Explore The Tops

 Walking the tops of the Radnor Forest in Powys Wales are for those who like it a tad rugged and wild and without to many people.
-Great Rhos SO 182639 is the highest point in the range at 660 meters 2,165 Ft, which feeds the Wye via a plethora of river systems most commonly the Hindwell Brook and the river Lugg.
+Great Rhos SO 182639 is the highest point in the range at 660 meters 2,165 Ft, which feeds the Wye via the Black and Mithil Brooks that eventually join the Ithon and Arrow.
 It's a huge expanse of open moor land on the western side of the Radnor Forest.
-With great views of the surrounding area of Mid Wales and with the magnificent Harley Valley down below to the East it's an invigorating space.
+With great views of the surrounding area of Mid Wales and with the magnificent Harley Valley/dingle down below to the East it's an invigorating space.
 Nearby is the Mynydd Ffoesidoes nature reserve and the Water Breaks It's Neck waterfall.
 For those who are into history there are many round barrows on the summits in the area.

 “Get High Underfoot.”

 “If You Need Me You'll Find Me

 In The Mountains.”